sametmax/django-quicky/README.md

 BTW, it's under the <a href="http://www.zlib.net/zlib_license.html">zlib licence</a>.

-It embeds <a href="https://github.com/amnong/namegen">namegen</a>, a name generator under BSD licence.
+It embed <a href="https://github.com/amnong/namegen">namegen</a>, a name generator under BSD licence.